anki-code/metabase-sql-wrapper/README.md

 <p align="center">
-<b>metabase-sql-wrapper</b> is a docker-container based on Metabase container that automatically saves Metabase H2 database
+<b>metabase-sql-wrapper</b> is a docker-container based on Metabase container<br> that automatically saves Metabase H2 database
-to SQL-file (on container stop) and creates Metabase H2 database from SQL-file (on container start if the database doesn't exists).
+to SQL-file (on stop)<br> and creates Metabase H2 database from SQL-file (on start if the database doesn't exists).
 </p>

 <p align="center">